 Site #9 of 160 – Normandale “Ghost Town”

 For the 9th Unusual Ontario Adventure (out of 160 I intend to check out!), my travels brought me to the nearly non-existent Normandale village.
 In fact, some would argue that Normandale is a veritable “ghost town”.
 While I don’t know of any hauntings, it earned its nickname due to a rapid reduction of residents after a short-lived boom in the 1800s.
-Today no more than 200-300 people live in Normandale.
+Today, however, no more than 200-300 people live there.

 Another noteworthy tidbit about this miniature town is its dibs on an Ontario “first”.
 It may be surprising, and is definitely contrary to popular belief, but Hamilton is not Ontario’s original steel town.
 Instead, this smaller than small town claimed that title in the early 19th century.

 Normandale sits along the shores of Lake Erie in Norfolk County, Ontario’s Garden.
 At its peak in the mid- to late-19th century, between 400 and 750 residents called this little lakeside town home.
 An old gazetteer published in 1846 described Normandale as “having a population of 300.
 A thriving village with a post office, a tavern, one tailor and two shoemakers.”
 Today, a short drive through the town will reveal a few restored century homes and some small cottages dotting the quiet streets.